Ira Flatow

-Ira Flatow (/ˈfleɪtoʊ/; born March 9, 1949) is a radio and television journalist and author who hosts Public Radio International's popular program Science Friday.
-On TV, he hosted the Emmy Award-winning PBS series Newton's Apple, a television science program for children and their families.
+Ira Flatow (/ˈfleɪtoʊ/; born March 9, 1949) is a radio and television journalist and author who hosts WNYC Studio's program Science Friday.
+On TV, he hosted the PBS children’s science series Newton’s Apple, a television science program for children and their families which won a Daytime Emmy Award.
 Later he hosted another PBS series, Big Ideas.
 He has published several books, the most recent titled Present at the Future: From Evolution to Nanotechnology, Candid and Controversial Conversations on Science and Nature.

 Personal life

 Flatow is a native of New York and currently lives in Connecticut.
 He has been married to realtor Miriam Flatow (née Wagenberg) since 1983 and has three children.

 Education

-Flatow graduated from State University of New York at Buffalo with a BS in Engineering in 1971.
+Flatow graduated from State University of New York at Buffalo with a BS in engineering in 1971.

 Career

+High School Television

+Flatow's career in broadcasting spans 7 decades.
 In 1966, Flatow began his career in broadcasting working in television at KHD-21 TV at H. Frank Carey High School in Franklin Square, New York.
+Working in the school's TV studio, he operated a camera during the taping of Spanish and other educational TV shows broadcast to 5 other high schools in the district.

+Early Public Radio: WBFO,Buffalo

-In 1969, Flatow began working in radio at WBFO, in Buffalo, New York, first as a reporter covering Vietnam anti-war demonstrations and riots and then as news director, 1971.
+In 1969, Flatow began working in radio at WBFO, in Buffalo, New York, first as a reporter covering Vietnam anti-war demonstrations and riots, city council meetings and general assignments.
+He finished as news director, 1971.
 During this time, he was working on an engineering degree at the State University of New York at Buffalo.
 Flatow's first science stories were created in 1970 during the first Earth Day.